2mol/loser-hack/README.md

 #### Q: Do you have those rooms where you can retreat to do thinking and brainstorming or Yoga?
 A: No. Yes.
 Sort of.
 My flatmate Maria got accepted into the actual Hack Zurich, so you can use her room.
 It is very empty and might seem like the den of a heroin-addict at first glance, but I promise she's cool and she just likes it that way, because of the way she is, not because of heroin.

-#### Q: Is this 40 hours non-stop and can I sleep at your place?
+#### Q: Can I play with your LEGOs to make the event feel more startup-y?
-A: No
+A: yes

 #### Q: Swag?
 A: No.

+#### Q: Do you provide day-care or emotional guidance in the form of support animals?
+A: That is basically the entire goal of this event.
+I will try to convince Dražen to bring his cat!

+#### Q: Is this 40 hours non-stop and can I sleep at your place?
+A: Haha, fuck no.